ariqbailey/autodoist/README.md

 If you want to enable an alternative end-of-day, run with the `-e` argument and a number from 1 to 24 to specify which hour:

     python autodoist.py -a <API Key> -e <NUMBER>

+If you want to enable alternative overdue recurring task functionality, run with the `-o` argument followed by a mode number for the overall functionality (0: behavior off, 1: behavior on):

+    python autodoist.py -a <API Key> -o <NUMBER>

 These modes can be run individually, or combined with each other.